McGranahanLab/ALPACA-paper/README.md

 # ALPACA-paper

-This repository contains:
+This repository contains instruction for reproducing figures from ALPACA manuscript

-1) the ALPACA model,
-2) example script and data to test the model,
+To test the ALPACA model, follow the instruction in https://github.com/McGranahanLab/ALPACA-model
-3) outputs required to reproduce the figures.

-To test the model and reproduce the figures follow these steps:
+To reproduce the figures follow these steps:
 - [Using Conda](README.md#using-conda)
 - [Using Docker image](README.md#using-docker-image)
 - [Read this if you are using M1/M2 Apple Chip](README.md#apple-chips)